The Role of Design Fiction in Participatory Design Processes

 Thus, we are reaching out to anyone who has used participatory design and design fiction in conjunction — e.g. to collect data, information and stories on which to base the fiction; to co-create fictions; to use fictions as a discussion tool together with users or stakeholders; or to evaluate fictions during participatory design.
 We wish to find out how they were combined, at which point(s) in the design process, what the consequences were (positive and negative), and what was learned from this.

 Position papers will be evaluated against their originality in combining participatory design and design fiction, and clarity of presentation.
-Submission is done via EasyChair by August 10, 2018.
-We aim to accept 12-18 submissions maximum.
+They will be published on this workshop webpage.
+Submission is done via EasyChair extended to 20 August, 2018.
 Upon acceptance, at least one author of each accepted position paper must attend the workshop and all workshop participants must register for at least one additional day of the conference.

 We encourage potential Future Scenarios-authors to provide different content for this workshop.